songroya247/UE-Blog/content-queue/admission-in-progress-status-meaning.md

 layout: "../../layouts/BlogPost.astro"
 title: "Admission in Progress Status Meaning on JAMB CAPS: What It Means & Next Steps"
 category: "JAMB CAPS"
-description: "The Joint Admissions and Matriculation Board established the Central Admissions Processing System (CAPS) to digitize higher education entry in Nigeria.
-Befor..."
+description: "Understanding what Admission in Progress (AIP) status means on JAMB CAPS, typical duration, clearance procedures, and what to do if status remains unchanged."
-date: "2026-07-30"
+date: "TBD"
 ---

 <nav class="toc">